jannera/warp/README.md

 Status
 ===
-Just starting out.
-Chat-server works.
+You can chat, you can move the ships, and the demoserver works too.
+Maybe you can do some shooting soon too ;)

 ATM all code written is throw-away proto code.
 If more permanent solution will be looked at, language(s) and frameworks might totally change.

-Demo: http://warp.ext.vincit.fi (not operational atm)
+Demo: http://warp.ext.vincit.fi (operational only when I start the server)

 Steps before Hackfest
 ===
-* Screen where you can move a spaceship around: UI, messaging, server side handling
+* DONE Screen where you can move a spaceship around: UI, messaging, server side handling
 * Integrate Artemis (Entity System framework) to (at least) server
 * Chat-screen to list online users
-* Demo running to ext.vincit.fi
+* DONE Demo running to ext.vincit.fi

 Steps
 ===